The dynamical degree of billiards in an algebraic curve: Secant, Reflection, and Billiards

 For each $i$, define

 For each distinct pair $(i, j)$, define

 Then we define

-Note that we cannot naively define the secant correspondence with \eqref{eq_s_def} when $C_0$ contains a line.
-Indeed, if $C_0$ contains a line $L$ of direction $[q]$, then ${S_{C \times Q}|}_{{(C \times D)}^2}$ contains a $2$-dimensional irreducible component $(L \times q)^2$ with non-dominant projection to each factor $C \times D$, contravening the definition of dominance for correspondences (Definition \ref{def_rat_corr}). \end{remark}
+\end{defn} Note that we cannot naively define the secant correspondence with \eqref{eq_s_def} when $C_0$ contains a line.
+Indeed, if $C_0$ contains a line $\ell$ of slope $[q]$, then ${S_{C \times Q}|}_{{(C \times D)}^2}$ contains a $2$-dimensional irreducible component $(\ell \times q)^2$ with non-dominant projection to each factor $C \times D$, contravening the definition of dominance for correspondences (Definition \ref{def_rat_corr}).

 We collect some basic properties of the secant correspondence in the following proposition.